anteczko/Nier-Automata-Rice/README.md

  * README.md - you are readin this file right now!

  ### Keyboard shortcuts:
- Edited i3 config provides extra rofi launching shortcuts (located in \~/Nier-Automata-Rice/scripts/ directory):
+ Edited i3 config provides extra rofi launching shortcuts (located in \~/Nier-Automata-Rice/scripts/ directory.  to see exacly which shortcut launches which rofi_launcher look into i3 configuration file):
  * mod+m - launches black-beige styled menu
  * mod+d - launches black-beige styled menu, with light blur
  * mod+x - launches rofi, terminal and rofi at the same time.
-Heavy blur also included to see exacly which shortcut launches which rofi_launcher look into i3 configuration file
+Heavy blur also included

 ## 'Instalation':
 #### Programs used: